 We are lowering our U.S. Short Duration Government Bond bet to five percent from seven percent.
-We still like this investment idea, but two-year U.S. yields have fallen from a high of 2.61% in January to 1.93% currently.
+We still like this investment idea, but two-year U.S. yields have fallen from a high of 2.61% in January to 1.93% currently1.
 So, some of the easy money has been made.
 Overall, though, we still retain an outsized position because, when we look around the world, U.S. two-year Treasuries offer a current coupon that – apart from China two-year bonds – dwarfs almost any other sovereign debt that we can find (regardless of duration).

 Our Opportunistic Credit bet increases by another 100 basis points to eight hundred basis points, compared to a benchmark of zero.
 This bet remains an outsized one for us, but we are convinced that more – not less – flexibility is required to be effective in the Liquid Credit market these days.
 In particular, we want to have the ability to toggle amongst Levered Loans, High Yield, and Structured Products.
 We are currently tilted more towards Levered Loans in our Opportunistic Credit portfolio.
 However, we might actually increase this exposure further, given that Levered Loans have lagged High Yield of late.
 Also, as we detail below, we are seeing dispersions start to widen across sectors and between securities within a sector, both trends which could provide tailwinds to Opportunistic Credit managers.

 We are raising our Cash allocation to three percent from two percent.
-We had added one percent to Cash when we took the money off the table in Public Equities in February 2019 (see Insights: ).
+We had added one percent to Cash when we took the money off the table in Public Equities in February 2019 (see Insights: Another Swing at the Plate).
 However, given the unsettled backdrop of late, we think that having even a little more extra dry powder makes sense these days.
 Where might we use it in a dislocation in the second half of the year?
 We likely would add to Special Situations/Distressed, a position we have been building incrementally over the last 12-18 months.
 We might also start to put some money back into Private Growth investments, an area where we currently hold a substantial underweight.
 The reality is that valuations in the Private Growth area got stretched, but they are finally starting to adjust meaningfully, an emerging opportunity for investors who have been patient in this area.